American Geriatrics Society cautions seniors about certain drugs

 In 1991, Dr. Mark Beers published a paper with a list of medications that were considered to be not appropriate for people living in long-term care facilities – mostly older adults.

-It’s now informally referred to as the Beers list and is used to help doctors improve care for older patients.
+This is now called the AGS Beers Criteria and informally referred to as the Beers list.
+It’s used to help doctors improve care for older patients.

-In 2019, it’s been updated and reviewed by the AGS and a panel of experts in geriatric care and pharmacotherapy.
+It’s been updated and reviewed by the AGS in 2019 by a panel of experts in geriatric care and pharmacotherapy.

 - Medications and types of medications that are “potentially inappropriate” for older people